 I snapped the photos above so that we could share our magical day with you.

-I wore a red tunic by IC Collection, which was a gift from my friends at ShopMyFairLady.com here.
+I wore a red tunic by IC Collection, a gift from my friends at ShopMyFairLady.com.
 The pants are a couple of years old from Chico’s.
 The shoes are also a few years old.
 They are by Sam Edelman.